rapid7/lecli/README.md

 ####Recent Events

-The 'recentevents' command allows you to retrieve the most recent log events that have been sent to Logentries.
+The 'get recentevents' command allows you to retrieve the most recent log events that have been sent to Logentries.
 The logs to retrieve events from can be specified in a few ways.
 The Log IDs can be passed directly as a space separated list of log Ids, or you can take advantage of log groups and log nicknames.
 Log Ids can be obtained from the settings page or log set page of a log in the Logentries UI (https://logentries.com).
 Log nicknames can be passed using the '--lognick' '-n' arguments, log groups can be passed using the '--loggroup' '-g' arguments.
 For more information in setting up log nicknames and log groups, see the 'Log Nicknames and Groups' section below.
-By default the 'recentevents' command will return events for the last 20 minutes.
+By default the 'get recentevents' command will return events for the last 20 minutes.
 The command also takes an optional time argument that allows you to specify how far back in time you wish to get events from; this is passed using '--last' or '-l' argument.
 It is also possible to provide '-r' (--relative_range) to use relative time range functionality of the Logentries REST API.
 Check [supported patterns](#supported-relative-time-patterns).

 Example usage:
 ```
-lecli recentevents 12345678-aaaa-bbbb-1234-1234cb123456 -l 200
+lecli get recentevents 12345678-aaaa-bbbb-1234-1234cb123456 -l 200
-lecli recentevents 12345678-aaaa-bbbb-1234-1234cb123456 -r 'last 2 hours'
+lecli get recentevents 12345678-aaaa-bbbb-1234-1234cb123456 -r 'last 2 hours'
-lecli recentevents -n mynicknamedlog -l 200
+lecli get recentevents -n mynicknamedlog -l 200
-lecli recentevents -g myloggroup -l 200
+lecli get recentevents -g myloggroup -l 200
-lecli recentevents -g myloggroup -r 'last 1 week'
+lecli get recentevents -g myloggroup -r 'last 1 week'
 ```

 ####Events
-The 'events' command allows for the retrieval of log events within defined time ranges.
-As with 'recentevents', logs can be passed to the 'events' command as a space separated list of log Ids, or you can take advantage of log groups and log nicknames.
+The 'get events' command allows for the retrieval of log events within defined time ranges.
+As with 'get recentevents', logs can be passed to the 'get events' command as a space separated list of log Ids, or you can take advantage of log groups and log nicknames.
-The 'events' command accepts time ranges in ISO-8601 human readable time format (YYYY-MM-DD HH:MM:SS); time ranges in this format can be passed using the '--datefrom' and '--dateto' arguments.
+The 'get events' command accepts time ranges in ISO-8601 human readable time format (YYYY-MM-DD HH:MM:SS); time ranges in this format can be passed using the '--datefrom' and '--dateto' arguments.
 Note, all time values are in UTC timezone.
 The command also accepts epoch time with second granularity.
 Epoch format time parameters can be passed using the '--timefrom' '-f' and '--timeto' '-t' arguments.
 It is also possible to provide '-r' (--relative_range) to use relative time range functionality of the Logentries REST API.
 Check [supported patterns](#supported-relative-time-patterns).

 Example usage:
 ```
-lecli events 12345678-aaaa-bbbb-1234-1234cb123456 -f 1465370400 -t 1465370500
+lecli get events 12345678-aaaa-bbbb-1234-1234cb123456 -f 1465370400 -t 1465370500
-lecli events 12345678-aaaa-bbbb-1234-1234cb123456 --datefrom '2016-05-18 11:04:00' --dateto '2016-05-18 11:09:59'
+lecli get events 12345678-aaaa-bbbb-1234-1234cb123456 --datefrom '2016-05-18 11:04:00' --dateto '2016-05-18 11:09:59'
-lecli events 12345678-aaaa-bbbb-1234-1234cb123456 -r 'yesterday'
+lecli get events 12345678-aaaa-bbbb-1234-1234cb123456 -r 'yesterday'
-lecli events --loggroup myloggroup --datefrom '2016-05-18 11:04:00' --dateto '2016-05-18 11:09:59'
+lecli get events --loggroup myloggroup --datefrom '2016-05-18 11:04:00' --dateto '2016-05-18 11:09:59'
-lecli events --lognick mynicknamedlog --datefrom '2016-05-18 11:04:00' --dateto '2016-05-18 11:09:59'
+lecli get events --lognick mynicknamedlog --datefrom '2016-05-18 11:04:00' --dateto '2016-05-18 11:09:59'
-lecli events --lognick mynicknamedlog -r 'last 3 weeks'
+lecli get events --lognick mynicknamedlog -r 'last 3 weeks'
 ```

 ####Query